commercetools/ui-kit/.changeset/unlucky-mirrors-argue.md

 ---
-'@commercetools-uikit/pagination': minor
+'@commercetools-uikit/pagination': patch
 ---

-refactor page-navigator to not use internal state
+Fix issue with `Pagination` where programmatic changes to the `page` prop are not reflected into the component internal state.